hasenradball/DS3231-RTC/Documentation/Utilities.md

 Dividing by other values can be approached similarly.
 The program writer would need to work out the applicable numbers of steps and interval lengths.

-Comments in the example provide additional documentaiton.
+Comments in the example provide additional documentation.

 ```
 #include <DS3231-RTC.h>